cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/05-governance.md

     {
       "@type": "/ibc.lightclients.wasm.v1.MsgRemoveCodeHash",
-      "signer": "cosmos1...", // the authority address (e.g. the gov module account address) "code_hash": "a8ad...4dc0", // SHA-256 hash of the Wasm byte code that should be removed from the allow list }
+      "signer": "cosmos1...", // the authority address (e.g. the gov module account address) "code_hash": "a8ad...4dc0", // SHA-256 hash of the Wasm byte code that should be removed from the list of allowed code hashes
+    }
   ],
   "metadata": "AQ==",